YS Syntax Basics

 (apply main ARGS)

-Note: When learning or debugging YAMLScript programs, it's often very helpful to look at the generated Clojure code using
+When learning or debugging YS programs, it's often very helpful to look at

 We can see 2 top-level forms in the generated Clojure code.
-The first is the main
+The first is the main function definition, and the second is the call to the main function with the command-line arguments.
+That's interesting, we didn't actually call main in our ys program.

-The YS compiler automatically adds a call to main
+The YS compiler automatically adds a call to main if it detects the main was defined but not called in the program.

-.
+The Clojure main function has 2 bodies, one with an argument n and the other without any arguments.
+In the YS program there is only one function body, but not that the n argument has a default value of 10.
 Clojure doesn't support default arguments, but the YS compiler can generate a second body that takes no arguments and calls the first body with the default.